-The Masters programme in Aesthetic Restorative Dentistry allows a wide range of activities involving clinical practice and theoretical training to be carried out.
-This covers the full range of restorative treatments, with a special emphasis on the oral rehabilitation of teeth and implants, including training in new rehabilitation techniques such as immediate loading of implants and CAD-CAM systems, among others.
-Part of this training is also dedicated to functional disorders of the masticatory system.
+The Master’s Degree in Aesthetic Restorative Dentistry offers a wide range of activities involving both clinical practice and theory.
+This training covers the full range of restorative treatments, with a special emphasis on the oral rehabilitation of teeth and implants, including training in new rehabilitation techniques such as immediate loading, digitalisation in dentistry and CAD-CAM systems, among others.
+The course programme also includes specific training related to functional disorders of the masticatory system.

-- During the first year students must gain the skills to partially rehabilitate teeth, using both direct and indirect techniques for front and back teeth
+During the first year, students must gain the skills they need to partially rehabilitate teeth, using both direct and indirect techniques on front and back teeth

 All candidates who meet the general requirements for access to the degree will be apt to apply for admission.
 This is the admission profile: